SnootyMonkey/Falkland-CMS/index.md

 If there is one thing the world of digital cataloging is not short of, its acronyms and standards.
 It seems there is enough for everyone to have a standard of their own!

-Falkland CMS embraces standards, and takes a flexible, but opinionated and pragmatic approach to them.
 Standards are very important... and very plentiful.
 Falkland CMS remains as flexible as possible so you can use the metadata and interoperability standards most relevant to you.
 At the same time, Falkland CMS takes an informed, pragmatic and opinionated approach, using widely supported general standards as defaults.
 If you aren't a card carrying metadata geek, you won't need to make confusing choices from the dizzying amount of potentially relevant standards to utilize Falkland CMS.

 ### Who is using Falkland CMS?